 4. Electric Current (Electrical Ablation): An electrical current can be applied to destroy the lining.

 Each technique has its own advantages and could be recommended based on the patient’s health condition and preference.
-The choice of method will be made by your healthcare provider after a thorough evaluation.
+The choice of method will be made by you and Dr. Leveno together after through evaluation.

 Why Choose Endometrial Ablation?